jucmaluco/Q2-Murano/README.md

 <p> Also, commiting one's change is only part of the work that needs to be done.
 If the user wishes to upload the changes commited to a remote repository, the <strong> git push </strong> command shall be used.</p>
 <p> Example code usage> </p>
 <i> git commit -m "Comment about changes" </i>

+<h2>B)Solutions for having a shared library used and edited by two different projects.</h2>